 Chili Verde is any kind of meat, or combination of meats, cooked with green chili peppers, various spices and other ingredients.
-Non-vegetable fillers such as rice and pasta are not allowed.
+Beans and non-vegetable fillers such as rice and pasta are not allowed.
 Preference is not given to either cut meat, ground meat, shredded meat or cubed meat.